-- 1. command line option: '-m' or '--architecture' - 2. deduced from the input file objcopy, nm, size, strings Architecture
+- 1. command-line option: -m or --architecture - 2. deduced from the input file objcopy, nm, size, strings Architecture debuginfod is a web service that indexes ELF/DWARF debugging resources by build-id and serves them over HTTP.

 1. deduced from the input file